Northeast Anti-Japanese United Army: Components

-Koreans in the Northeast Counter-Japanese United Army
+Koreans in the Northeast Anti-Japanese United Army

-A soldier of Counter-Japanese Volunteer Armies.
+A soldier of Anti-Japanese Volunteer Armies.

 The army contained a large number of ethnic Koreans, both the Koreans already settled in Manchuria for generations (Korean Chinese) and Korean refugees newly immigrated from the Korean Peninsula.
 By 1918, there were virtually no organized armed revolts against Japanese colonisation on the Korean Peninsula.
 This led many dissident Koreans to choose Manchuria as a place to resist Japanese imperialism in their homelands following the March 1st Movement of 1919 and the later foundation of the Provisional Government of the Republic of Korea.
 Two of the legendary "Eight Girls Jumping Into the River were Korean Chinese.
 This was a squad of girl guerrillas, aged 13 to 23; after a long firefight with overwhelming Japanese forces who mistook them for a much larger unit, they all jumped into the river, drowning themselves to avoid capture and torture.

-Kim Il Sung, later to become the supreme leader of North Korea, was a high-ranking officer in the Northeast Counter-Japanese United Army, and attained a distinction where he crossed the Manchurian-Korean border and attacked a Japanese police station in Pochonbo at 1937.
-It was widely reported by Korean newspapers such as Donga Ilbo and he became famous in Korea as the most prominent leader of the Counter-Japanese movement in the northern half.
+Kim Il Sung, later to become the supreme leader of North Korea, was a high-ranking officer in the Northeast Anti-Japanese United Army, and attained a distinction where he crossed the Manchurian-Korean border and attacked a Japanese police station in Pochonbo at 1937.
+It was widely reported by Korean newspapers such as Donga Ilbo and he became famous in Korea as the most prominent leader of the anti-Japanese movement in the northern half.
 After the war, some of the Korean nationals in this army became the first generation of the leaders of North Korea.
 Besides Kim Il Sung, An Gil, Kim Chaek, Choe Yong-gon, and Kang Kon, among others who later became part of North Korea's politics and military forces, were also Korean general officers of the NAJUA.